 CGW is the only publication that has served our community for over 45 years.
 We strive to deliver cutting-edge technology used in the latest animation, VFX, 3D Game development, film, CAD, and medical industry.

-Control500 is a dedicated micro mortems-website.
-Micro mortems are 'short reads', 500 words on a particular aspect of a game or its development.
-You'll find articles on one particular scene, object or design choice.
-Read now.
+Control magazine is the online developer magazine for The Netherlands.
+It's a central point of information on the Dutch game industry.
+Its English website, Control500, is dedicated to micro mortems.
+Micro mortems are 'short reads', 500 words on a particular aspect of a game or its development, such as one particular scene, object or design choice.

 Members of the IASIG help improve the state of the art in audio for games, websites, VR content, and other interactive performances by sharing tips and techniques, studying trends, and creating reports and recommendations that game developers, tool makers, and platform owners use to create better products.
 Attend our Audio Town Hall Meeting and Mixer at GDC.
 Find out more.

-The International Game Developers Association (IGDA) is the largest non-profit membership organization in the world serving all individuals who create games.
-The IGDA's mission is to advance the careers and enhance the lives of game developers by connecting members with their peers, promoting professional development, and advocating on issues that affect the developer community.
+The International Game Developers Association (IGDA) is the world’s largest nonprofit membership organization serving all individuals who create games.
+The mission of the IGDA is to support and empower game developers around the world in achieving fulfilling and sustainable careers.

 IGDA Japan chapter IGDA Japan chapter has been established in 2002 as a local chapter in Japanese capital area and advanced to Non-profit organization in 2012.
-There are 8 SIGs, 3 Task forces, 1 working group and we have over 2500 free mail news readers.
-We hold many seminars, events and cooperate with TGS and CEDEC.
+There are 12 SIGs, 2 Task forces, 1 working group and we have over 2500 free mail news readers.
+We hold many seminars, events and cooperate with TGS, CEDEC, and DiGRA JAPAN.